ManonLef/ManonLef/README.md

 </div>

-## Latest update - August 2024
+## Latest update - 2025

-I've been interning for a local company since November 2023 and they hired me in 2024!!!
-I'm very excited about my first job in a professional dev environment.
+I started my first job as a paid intern in November 2023 and they hired me shortly after!
 I started there with creating my own full stack feature, a custom dashboard.
 This was my first back end experience.
-Also my first time using .NET, C#, SQL, Angular and TS.
-I'm currently on a different project, still working with .NET and C# but more geared towards software and now also using XAML.
+It was also my first time using .NET, C#, SQL, Angular and TS.
+Soon after I got my own project to work on which was mostly WPF POS software.

 ## About Me

 I've been a commercial pilot and aviation instructor during most of my working years.
 Now that I am not flying airplanes anymore I have decided to look into an equally fulfilling career change.
 I feel passionate about programming and am absolutely thrilled I found that new passion.

-I am still running my own business(es).
+Next to my programming career, I am still running my own business(es) on the side.
 One is in type, design, print, and illustration and the other is aviation consultancy and teaching.
-You can however find me writing code and learning new tools mostly daily ever since I've set my mind to becoming a hirable programmer.

 During my programming journey, I try to help out fellow learners as I can, either through Discord, or by contributing to open-source projects aimed at teaching.
 In June 2023 I became part of the maintainer team for [The Odin Project](https://github.com/TheOdinProject) and I am honoured, humbled and excited to be able to contribute to such an amazing resource alongside professionals and fellow contributors in the field.